Orange-OpenSource/angular-swagger-ui/README.md

 * `BEFORE_LOAD`: allows modifying OpenAPI specification request before it is sent
 * `BEFORE_PARSE`: allows modifying OpenAPI specification after it has been loaded
-* `PARSE`: allows adding a OpenAPI parser for content types other than JSON
+* `PARSE`: allows adding an OpenAPI parser for content types other than JSON
 * `BEFORE_DISPLAY`: allows modifying internal parsed OpenAPI specification before it is displayed
 * `BEFORE_EXPLORER_LOAD`: allows modifying API explorer request before it is sent
 * `AFTER_EXPLORER_LOAD`: allows modifying API explorer response before it is displayed